-Vegetables: You can add any vegetables of choice in these garlic noodles.
+Vegetables: You can add any vegetables of choice to these garlic noodles.
 Carrots, bell peppers, onion, capsicum, cabbage, broccoli, mushrooms, or green leafy vegetables are perfect to stir fry with noodles.
 If you are not a big fan of veggies then only stick with onions.